-Seven cases of legionellosis were reported to Public Health in 2007, all were L. pneumophila.
-The cases ranged in age from 42 to 81 years old.
-All were hospitalized and two deaths were reported.
+Seven cases of legionellosis were reported in 2008.
+Six were cases of L. pneumophila and one of L. micdadei.
+The cases ranged in age from 28 through 81 years old.
+All were hospitalized and no deaths were reported.

 In general, most cases of legionellosis are sporadic, with no source identified.
-There have been 2 to 7 cases reported per year in King County since 2000.
+Two to seven cases have been reported annually in King County since 2000.